mistry-lab/docker_info/README.md

 ## Running RViz Locally

-If you don’t have GPU support or prefer running RViz locally, you can:
+If you prefer running RViz locally, you can:
 1. **Run the container without GPU**:
     ```bash
     docker run -it --network host ghcr.io/mistry-lab/ros2-images:latest